A Journey of Selflessness and Gratitude

 Our Snowdon trek in the heart of Snowdonia, North Wales, comprises breathtaking, rugged scenery and rewarding trekking for those who take on this one day challenge!

 You’ll trek to the top of Wales to conquer Mount Snowdon.
-The trail to the summit is the Llanberis Path.
-The easiest of the six main paths to the summit of Snowdon.
-As the path gradually rises, there will be amazing views far below.
-You’ll continue to zig-zag up until reaching the summit which opens up views of Snowdonia, Anglesey, Pembrokeshire and Ireland.
+Our trail to the summit is the Pyg track.
+The Pyg Track is a popular path, and will maintain your interest throughout due to its rugged nature and stunning mountain scenery all along its route to the summit which opens up views of Snowdonia, Anglesey, Pembrokeshire and Ireland.

 After congratulations and obligatory celebration selfies at the summit, you’ll start your descent.
 It’s an easy going, gradual descent and you’ll be treated to stunning views before heading home.